Harshitrajpurohit/DSA-in-CPP/README.md

 ## **Contents:**

-### **Binary Search Tree (BST):**

-Implementation of a binary search tree data structure with operations like insertion, deletion, and traversal.
+### **Sorting Algorithms:**
+Various sorting algorithms including bubble sort, selection sort, insertion sort, merge sort, quick sort, and heap sort for sorting arrays.

 ### **Linked List:**
 Implementation of singly linked list, doubly linked list, and circular linked list along with common operations like insertion, deletion, and traversal.

 ### **Priority Queue:**
 Implementation of a priority queue data structure using heaps with functionalities like insertion, deletion, and heap operations.

-### **Sorting Algorithms:**
-Various sorting algorithms including bubble sort, selection sort, insertion sort, merge sort, quick sort, and heap sort for sorting arrays.

 ### **Stack and Queue:**
 Implementation of stack and queue data structures with basic operations like push, pop, enqueue, and dequeue.